Doctor of Philosophy

 Simulation results show that the adjusted Q statistic has a Type I error close to the nominal level of 0.05 as compared to the unadjusted Q statistic which has a highly inflated Type I error.
 Power estimated using the algebraic formula had similar results to empirical power.
 For the heterogeneity variance estimators, the iterative REML estimator consistently had little bias.
 However, the noniterative MVVC and DLVC estimators with relatively low bias may also be recommended for small and large heterogeneity, respectively.
 The Q profile confidence interval approach for heterogeneity variance had generally nominal coverage for large heterogeneity.
 The measures of heterogeneity had generally low bias for large number of trials.
 For confidence interval approaches, the MOVER consistently maintained nominal coverage for 'low' to 'moderate' heterogeneity.
 For the absence of heterogeneity, the approach based on the Q statistic is preferred.
 Data from four cluster randomization trials are used to illustrate methods of analysis.

 Chen, Shun Fu, "Heterogeneity issues in the meta-analysis of cluster randomization trials."
 (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 572.